Live in Asia

 Moving to Thailand From the USA: the Actual First Steps

 People overcomplicate this so badly.
 They think they need a year-long master plan.
 You don't.
 There's a concept I live by from a book called The One Thing: there's usually one core action that, once you do it, makes everything else easier.
 Knock down the first domino and the rest fall on their own.
-So instead of mapping out 47 steps, pick the one big domino you can knock down in the next 7 to 31 days.
+So instead of mapping out a giant master plan, ask yourself the question I actually use: what action can I take in the next 7 to 31 days that puts my life on the path I want?

 If moving to Thailand is the goal, here's the order that actually works: